lit/lit/README.md

 // updates to <div>Hello Kevin!</div>, but only updates the ${name} part
 ```

-## API

-### `html(callSite, ...expressions): TemplateResult`
-`html` is a template tag for [template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals), which parses the literal as HTML and returns a `TemplateResult`.

-### `TemplateResult`

-`TemplateResult` is a class that holds a `Template` object parsed from a template literal, and the values from its expressions.

-#### `renderTo(container): void`

-Renders a `TemplateResult`'s tempalte to a container using the result's values.
-For re-renders, only the dynamic parts are updated.

-#### Property `template`

-A reference to the parsed `Template` object.

-#### Property `values`

-The values returned by the tempalte literal's expressions.

 ## Status

 `lit-html` is very new, under initial development, and not production-ready.

- * It uses JavaScript modules, and there's no build set up yet, so out-of-the-box it only runs in Safari 1.0 and Chrome Canary (with the Experimental Web Platform features flag on).
+ * It uses JavaScript modules, and there's no build set up yet, so out-of-the-box it only runs in Safari 10.1 and Chrome Canary (with the Experimental Web Platform features flag on).
  * It has a growing test suite, but it has only been run manually on Chrome Canary and Safari 10.1.
  * Much more test coverage is needed for complex templates, especially template composition and Function and Iterable values.
  * It has not been benchmarked thouroughly yet.